FQDN

 What does FQDN mean?

-A FQDN is mostly consist of three levels:
+FQDN mostly consists of three levels: